-- Encourage limited tourism based commercial development within both townships - Identify areas around existing Freycinet Nation Park entrance (including the Horse Paddocks) for further campervan / tented / caravan accommodation and car parking.
-It should be noted that some of these areas contain high conservation status vegetation and this must be adequately protected. - Continue to upgrade the existing Jetty or encourage development of a Marina area with associated boating facilities to increase tourism water activities. - Encourage a private venture water taxi enterprise linking Swansea, Swanwick, Coles Bay and Dolphin Sands. - Identify Swanwick as a gateway into the Moulting Lagoon Ramsar Site and develop tourism aspects of this link. - Investigate car parking and service areas to north of Coles Bay
+- - Continue to upgrade the existing jetty or encourage development of a Marina area with associated boating facilities to increase tourism water activities. - Encourage a private venture water taxi enterprise and or pedestrian bridge linking Swansea, Swanwick, Coles Bay and Dolphin Sands. - Identify Swanwick as a gateway into the Moulting Lagoon Ramsar site and develop tourism aspects of this link. - Investigate car parking and service areas to north of Coles Bay